Internal Fire Doors

 All our internal fire doors are fully certified and comply with UK and EU fire safety regulations.

-Every door is crafted using the finest materials, ensuring durability and longevity.
+Every internal fire door set is crafted using the finest materials, ensuring durability and longevity.

 Choose from a variety of finishes, styles, and colours to match your interior decor without compromising on safety.

-Our doors are designed to reduce noise transfer, offering added privacy and comfort.
+Our fire-rated internal doors are designed to reduce noise transfer, offering added privacy and comfort.

 Internal Fire Doors: Safety Requirements

 Fire doors are designed to contain fire and smoke, allow safe evacuation, and provide crucial protection for both people and property.
-For internal fire doors, specific safety requirements must be met to ensure performance in the event of a fire.
+For internal fire doors, specific safety requirements must be met to ensure that the doors meet performance in the event of a fire.

-Standards dictate that these doors must be made from fire-resistant materials and have an adequate fire rating, typically FD30 or FD60, meaning they can withstand fire for 30 to 60 minutes.
+Standards dictate that internal fire doors must be made from fire-resistant materials and have an adequate fire rating, typically FD30 or FD60, meaning they can withstand fire for 30 to 60 minutes.
 This delay allows people more time to evacuate and firefighters to tackle the blaze.

-In contrast, external fire doors, often used for exits, must also adhere to strict safety standards.
+In contrast, external fire doors, often used for exits in commercial buildings, must also adhere to strict safety standards.
 These doors must open from the inside to facilitate a quick escape.
 Like internal fire doors, they must be constructed from materials that can withstand high temperatures and prevent the spread of fire and smoke.
+See our range today.

 Fire Door Colour and Design Options